newdexterity/Open-Biomanual-Manipulation-System/Software/pi_catkin_ws_src/moa_odrv_ros/README.md

     ├── canbus_debug                            # snippets for canbus debugging
     ├── package.xml
     └── setup.py
+# Usage

+- Make sure the python files are executable `chmod +x` for can_odrive_passover.py
+- Compile the package using `catkin_make` then use `rosrun moa_odrv_ros can_odrive_passover.py` to begin transfer data from rostopics to CANbus
+- Use `direct_motor_test.py` to test `can_odrive_passover.py` without connecting to the main computer over ethernet
+- Change the target motor positions in `direct_motor_test.py` to test different joints
+- Use readCSV.py and writeCSV.py to playback and record motion data from the relevant rostopics

 # odrive_ros testing
 It's a good idea to install the official odrive_ros code for testing: